Widgets and shortcodes

 Because it doesn't make its own code block, you can use this shortcode to build a code block from several sources.

-The base path is /docs/static/
+The base path is /docs/static/.

 This shortcode strips trailing whitespace from the input file.

-in a fenced code block:
+Call includeCode in a fenced code block:

 ```sql